 Dillon has been active in local politics for over a decade, and has served as county, district, and local club chairman for his party.
 He is a lifelong resident of Livonia, Michigan, and attended Livonia Public Schools.

 Brett M. Gierak was selected by the Board of Trustees to fill a vacancy in February 2021 and later elected to a six-year term in 2022.
 Mr. Gierak is a Clarenceville High School graduate, Schoolcraft College alumni and received an Associate of Applied Science in the Skilled Trades from Lake Superior State University.
 Mr. Gierak is also a graduate of the Bricklayers Allied Craftworkers Local 2 Apprenticeship Training Program.

 Mr. Gierak has a passion for Schoolcraft College as well as diversity and equality in education.
 He is a founding Board Member of the Clarenceville Education Foundation and serves as the Chair of the Livonia Water and Sewer Board.
-Mr. Gierak works with the Bricklayers Allied Craftworkers Local 2 as a Business Agent for Metro Detroit.
-He serves as Trustee on the Health and Welfare Trust Fund, the Bricklayers Pension Fund, and the Joint Apprenticeship Training Committee, and Chair of the Metropolitan Bricklayers Pension Fund.
+Mr. Gierak works for the Bricklayers Allied Craftworkers Local 2 as the Secretary Treasurer for the State of Michigan.
+He serves as Trustee on the Health and Welfare Trust Fund, the Cement Masons Pension Fund, the Joint Apprenticeship Training Committee, and Chair of the Metropolitan Bricklayers Pension Fund.

 Mr. Gierak and his wife are lifelong residents of Livonia.
 His wife Kristyn teaches for Livonia Public Schools and their children also attend Livonia Public Schools.